All Episodes

 I'll keep repeating tens and tens of thousands from our top geopolitical foes, and that would be China and Russia.

-Uh that would be Egypt and Afghanistan and Yemen, uh, that would be Iran, that would be Syria, and and they're all flooding into the country, which means that unfortunately for all of us, that it's not a matter of if, it's a matter of when this country is going to be attacked again.
+And they're all flooding into the country, which means that unfortunately for all of us, that it's not a matter of if, it's a matter of when this country is going to be attacked again.

 I have no doubt in my mind, and I pray to God that I'm wrong, but I know I'm not.

-Now the issue comes down to okay, well, Democrats, they don't want voter ID.
+Now the issue comes down to, okay, well, Democrats, they don't want voter ID.

 Why not?